-The federal government requires that institutions approved to offer Title IV aid monitor each student's academic progress.
+The federal government requires that institutions, approved to offer Title IV aid, monitor each student's academic progress.
 This is done to ensure that students receiving financial aid are making what is called Satisfactory Academic Progress.
-To remain eligible for federal financial aid, students must meet all of Meridian’s Satisfactory Academic Progress (SAP) standards established for their specific enrollment status.
+To remain eligible for federal financial aid, students must meet all of Meridian’s Satisfactory Academic Progress standards established for their specific enrollment status.
 These standards are separate from the academic standing policies set by the institution.

-Satisfactory Academic Progress for coursework students has three standards - quantitative, qualitative and overall maximum timeframe.
+Satisfactory Academic Progress for coursework students has three standards - quantitative, qualitative, and maximum timeframe.

-As Meridian University does not use the traditional grade point average (GPA) as a method of evaluation, the ratio of successfully completed credits to total attempted credits is examined for both qualitative and quantitative purposes, on a cumulative basis.
+Meridian University does not use the traditional GPA (grade point average) as a method of evaluation.
+Rather, the ratio of successfully completed credits to total attempted credits is examined for both qualitative and quantitative purposes, on a cumulative basis.

 To remain eligible for financial aid, a minimum 67% of attempted units must be successfully completed.
-Transfer credit (“TU”) will be considered as both attempted and completed units.
-Incomplete grades (“INC”), no credit grades (“NC”), withdrawn grades (“W”), and multi-quarter courses in progress with grades pending (“MQC”) will be counted as attempted units and excluded from completed units until successful grades are posted to the transcript.
+Transfer credit (“TU”) will be considered as both attempted and completed credits.
+The grades of Incomplete (“INC”), No Credit (“NC”), Withdrawn (“W”), and multi-quarter courses in progress with grades pending (“MQC”) will be counted as attempted credits - and excluded from completed credits- until successful grades are posted to the transcript.
 This 67% benchmark serves as both a qualitative assessment of academic standing relative to institutional expectations as well as a quantitative assessment of progress towards completion.